daystephen/klog/README.md

 bug will change over time.
 By contrast the UID will never change, so you may always run a command like this:

-    clog view 1270024997.P15442M277230.birthday.my.flat
+    klog view 1270024997.P15442M277230.birthday.my.flat

 ## CUSTOMIZATION

 The template which is presented to the user when they report a new bug may be replaced.
-If the file ".clog/new-bug-template" is present the contents of that file will be inserted in new reports, rather than the default message.
+If the file ".klog/new-bug-template" is present the contents of that file will be inserted in new reports, rather than the default message.

-If the file **.clog/hook** exists, and is executable, it will be invoked when new bugs are added, bugs are closed, or comments are updated.
+If the file **.klog/hook** exists, and is executable, it will be invoked when new bugs are added, bugs are closed, or comments are updated.

 The hook will be invoked with two arguments, the first will be a string